David H. Schwartz

 Resolve a Business Tort in San Francisco

-If you believe you have a business torts claim, your next step should be to schedule a consultation with a seasoned commercial lawyer.
-For cases in the San Francisco area, you’d be hard-pressed to find an attorney with the same level of experience and professionalism as David H. Schwartz.
+If you believe you have a business torts claim, your next step should be to schedule a consultation with a seasoned commercial litigation attorney.
+For cases in the San Francisco Bay Area, you’d be hard-pressed to find an attorney with the same level of experience and professionalism as David H. Schwartz.
 As your legal representative, Mr. Schwartz can perform the following tasks and more:

 - File a business torts claim